Home > Business > Training > Inter-company training: are you aware of its many advantages?

 Share this page :

-Inter-company training has many benefits for both the participants and their organization.
-However, they often remain unknown.
-The fault of a rich and varied terminology to designate all the training modalities!
-But then, what exactly is inter-company training?
+Inter-company training has many benefits for both participants and their organisations.
+However, they are often little-known.
+This is due to the rich and varied terminology used to describe all the different training methods!
+So what exactly is business-to-business training?
 And how does it meet the needs of employees, training managers and, ultimately, companies?

 ORSYS inter-company training

 Inter-company training has many advantages, whether for the participants, the training manager or the company.
-But the methods of organizing continuing training are poorly understood by participants and training decision-makers.
-This is one of the findings of a OpinionWay study for ORSYS.
-Inter-company or intra-company training, distance learning or even e-learning… what exactly are we talking about?
-In this article, ORSYS takes stock of the “inter-company” format.
-On the menu: definition and main advantages, supported by concrete examples and insights from Sandrine Bertrand, ORSYS trainer, specialist in communication, personal development and management.
+But participants and training decision-makers are not very familiar with the way in which continuing training is organised.
+This is one of the findings of a OpinionWay survey for ORSYS.
+Inter-company or intra-company training, distance learning or e-learning... what exactly are we talking about?
+In this article, ORSYS takes a look at the 'inter-company' format.
+On the menu: definition and main advantages, backed up by concrete examples and insights from Sandrine Bertrand, ORSYS trainera specialist in communication, personal development and management.

 Inter-company training: definition

-To establish the skills development plan, the training manager has the choice of a wide range of training methods.
-It arbitrates according to the specific needs of the company, its training strategy and the skills it wishes to develop among its employees.
-Among the options: inter-company training provided by a continuing education organization, often abbreviated “inter”, which can be defined in opposition to intra-company or “intra” training.
+When drawing up a skills development plan, the training manager can choose from a wide range of training methods.
+The choice depends on the company's specific needs, its training strategy and the skills it wishes to develop in its employees.
+Among the options: inter-company training provided by a continuing education organisation, often abbreviated to "inter", which can be defined as opposed to intra-company or "intra" training.

 Inter-company training: the main inter-intra differences